schitresh/system-design/website_designs/storage_and_streaming/2_youtube_netflix.md

   - We can use dynamic HTTP redirections for this scenario
 - Drawbacks of redirections
   - Since the service tries to load balance locally
-    - It leads to multiple redirections if the receiver host can't server the video
+    - It leads to multiple redirections if the receiver host can't serve the video
   - Each redirection requires a client to make an additional HTTP request
     - It leads to higher delays before the video starts playing back
   - Inter-tier (or cross-data-center) redirections
     - Lead a client to distant cache location
-    - because thi higher tier caches are only present at small number of locations
+    - Because the higher tier caches are only present at small number of locations

 ## Fault tolerance
 - Use consistent hashing for distributing load among database servers